A qualified workforce is key to sustaining and growing your business in the Obion County region.

 Labor Force Estimates

-Labor Force Estimates - United States & Tennessee - March 2021
+Labor Force Estimates - the United States & Tennessee - June 2021

 Download PDF file